larrye11ison/SqlTools/README.md

 * They were very buggy
 * They tried to do too much and didn't have enough focus on just *finding stuff*
 * They were super-expensive

+## What else can it do?

+* When searching for objects:
+  * Supports auth via Windows or SQL login w/ username/password
+  * Allows you to filter/search objects
+* When viewing object definition scripts
+  * Will format object code using [Poor Man's T-SQL Formatter](http://architectshack.com/PoorMansTSqlFormatter.ashx)
+  * Incremental find within object definition scripts.

 ## Requirements